“…He met her in the lane and he laid her on a board

 Balance to your partners, honey in the horn…”

-At the outset, Davis offers a brief preface in which he claims that all the characters in this book are fictitious, none are autobiographical, and he expresses no intention of offering social criticism nor social reform, even though literary critic W.J.
+At the outset, Davis offers a brief preface in which he claims that all the characters in this book are fictitious, none are autobiographical, and he expresses no intention of offering social criticism nor social reform, even though many critics accepted his picaresque bildungsroman was actually a covert work of blistering satire.
+Literary critic W.J.
 Stuckey claims, “Honey in the Horn is derived from the debunking tradition of Sinclair Lewis and H.L.
 Mencken.
-It is self-consciously naughty and unconventional… All in all, Honey in the Horn is little more than an extended joke, a compendium of tall-tales, outrageous comments in a huffing-puffing, chest-thumping style, the main point of which is mildly to shock and titillate the reader” Davis originally intended to document merely a history of the State of Oregon homesteading period (1906-1908) but that idea was quickly abandoned for the sake of brevity, and instead he transformed his notes into a novel.
+It is self-consciously naughty and unconventional… All in all, Honey in the Horn is little more than an extended joke, a compendium of tall-tales, outrageous comments in a huffing-puffing, chest-thumping style, the main point of which is mildly to shock and titillate the reader.”
+In his introductory note, Davis originally intended to write a sprawling panorama including “a representative from every calling” that existed in Oregon’s homesteading period (1906-1908) but that idea was quickly abandoned for the sake of brevity, and instead he transformed his notes into a novel.

 We begin with a survey of the pioneering families residing in Southern Oregon, especially Uncle Preston Shiveley, an eccentric “scholar of the community” who runs a tollbridge and an apple orchard with a couple of ne’er-do-well sons whom he once kicked off his own property.
 His innumerable Aristotelian studies of nature amount to little more than “a mule’s heel worth of hay” (4).
-He busies himself writing a history of the Oregon pioneers while adopting children, especially a 16 year old orphan named Clay Calvert who works as a sheep rancher until he stumbles into trouble.
-He gets somewhat accidentally entangled in a scheme to release his relative, Wade Shiveley, from jail by slipping a gun into the cell.
-The act forces Clay to flee.
+He busies himself writing a history of the Oregon pioneers while adopting children, especially a sixteen-year-old orphan named Clay Calvert who works as a sheep rancher until he stumbles into trouble.
+He is somewhat accidentally entangled in a scheme to release his relative, Wade Shiveley, from jail by slipping a gun into the cell.
+The act forces Clay to flee the town.
 The rest of the novel concerns Clay’s journey via wagon throughout the state of Oregon as he dodges capture.
 His travels take him from the eastern wheat fields and the Cascade mountain towns, to the Columbia River and the tree-lined coasts.

-He encounters an array of characters on his journey, especially a native Tunne Indian boy and a girl named Luce with whom he falls in love –“Her name, she told him, was not Lucy, as he had thought, but Luz, which is the Mexican word for light.
+Along the way, he encounters an array of characters, especially a native Tunne Indian boy and a girl named Luce with whom he falls in love –“Her name, she told him, was not Lucy, as he had thought, but Luz, which is the Mexican word for light.
 The Mexicans and the Vascos in the sheep country across the mountains called it Luce” (119).
-Sadly, all the people Clay meets are ancillary background figures in service of the author’s true purpose, offering various regional descriptions of the Oregonian landscape.
-The characters are all little more than wooden, hollow figures with barely superficial interactions.
-While striving for grand premonitions of Mark Twain’s regionalism (a comparison Mr. Davis would later reject), Honey In The Horn is the epitome of a contrived novel.
-As in Caroline Miller’s Lamb In His Bosom, a fellow Pulitzer Prize winner from a few years prior (feel free to read my reflections on Lamb In His Bosom here), Honey In The Horn would have been much better served as an anthropological investigation rather than a novel.
+But sadly, all the people Clay meets are ancillary background figures in service of the author’s true purpose, offering various regional descriptions of the Oregonian landscape, people, and ecology (in addition to lampooning the second and third generation Oregonian homesteaders who are portrayed as bored and lazy).
+The characters are all little more than wooden hollow figures who engage in barely superficial interactions.
+While striving for the more grand premonitions of Mark Twain’s regionalism (a comparison Mr. Davis would later reject), Honey In The Horn is the epitome of a contrived novel in my view.
+As in Caroline Miller’s Lamb In His Bosom, a fellow Pulitzer Prize winner from a few years prior (feel free to read my reflections on Lamb In His Bosom here), Honey In The Horn would have been much better served as an anthropological study rather than a novel.

-At any rate, as the narrative unfolds Wade Shiveley is eventually hanged for his crimes and Clay tracks down the Tunne boy before he is killed, and finally he locates Luce after an extended period of separation.
-The novel ends abruptly as Clay and Luce discuss their less-than-romantic reunion.
-It is clear that Honey In The Horn had every intention of being a picaresque, panoramic glimpse of various pioneering groups who settled the Oregon territory, but I have no idea how or why H.L.
-Mencken could have dubbed Honey In The Horn the finest debut American novel ever written.
-Amazingly, Mr. Davis’s novels were also praised by Robert Penn Warren and Carl Sandburg.
+As the narrative wanders along toward a conclusion, Wade Shiveley is eventually hanged for his crimes and Clay tracks down the Tunne boy before he is killed, and finally he locates Luce after an extended period of separation.
+The novel ends abruptly as Clay and Luce discuss their future (despite being a less-than-romantic reunion).
+It is clear that Honey In The Horn had every intention of being a picaresque, panoramic glimpse of the various pioneering groups that settled the Oregon territory, as well as a descriptive depiction of the unique climate and topography of the region, but I have no idea how or why the top American literary critic of the time, H.L.
+Mencken, would have dubbed Honey In The Horn the finest debut American novel ever written (he also said it was the best novel since Sinclair Lewis’s Babbitt).
+Amazingly, Davis’s novels were also praised by the likes Robert Penn Warren and Carl Sandburg, though today he remains a mostly unread and forgotten writer.

 “There was a run-down old tollbridge station in the Shoestring Valley of of Southern Oregon where Uncle Preston Shiveley had lived for fifty years, outlasting his wife, two sons, several plagues of grasshoppers, wheat rusts and caterpillars, a couple of three invasions of land-hunting settlers and real-estate speculators, and everybody else except the scattering of old pioneers who had cockleburred themselves onto the country at about the same time he did” (1 -opening passage).